-Consultation is not a single conversation but a series of opportunities to create understanding about the Project among those that are likely to be affected or might have an interest in it, and to learn how these stakeholders view the project and its related risks, impacts, opportunities, and mitigation measures.
+For Projects that have environmental and social impacts, consultation is not a single conversation but a series of opportunities to create understanding about the Project among those that are likely to be affected or might have an interest in it, and to learn how these stakeholders view the project and its related risks, impacts, opportunities, and mitigation measures.
 Listening to stakeholder concerns and feedback can be a valuable source of information to help identify environmental and social risks (real and perceived) and improve project management.